pts/tinyveracrypt/README.txt

   other tools can open encrypted volumes created by tinyveracrypt, and, if AES encryption and SHA-512 hash is used, then tinyveracrypt can also open encrypted encrypted volumes created by the other tools.
+* tinyveracrypt can create encrypted volumes with custom header values (e.g. the encrypted volume starting at any offset within the raw device).

 FAQ
 ~~~